Area Mentor for the West Midlands

 More recently Nina has become a PSTT Area Mentor for the East of England.
 She has really enjoyed the opportunity of meeting and working with inspirational teachers in the area.
 She has also continued to work with the TAPs project and promote the Thinking Actively in Social Context (TASC) project as a tool for thinking and learning.
 Nina has also been working on a successful bid to develop a new teaching resource: “Science in my pocket.”

-Science In My Pocket is now available to purchase through our online store!
+Science In My Pocket is available to purchase through TTS!
 Click here to view.